2SpacesDev/handbook/src/content/docs/marketing/brand/guidelines.md

 ## Color Palette
 The color palette that used in 2SpacesDev design is borrowed from [ParkUI Color Theme](https://park-ui.com/docs/panda/theme/colors).

+Slate is used as Gray color.
+The Accent color, by the priority, will be in this order.
+1. Cyan
+2. Orange
+3. Amber
+4. Blue

 ## Typography
 IBM Plex is the primary typeface for 2SpacesDev.
 It is a corporate typeface of IBM.